Skip to content

 Deploying Configurations

-This tutorial walks you through the full five-step deployment wizard in ntkDeploy.
-By the end you will have pushed a configuration artifact to one or more device groups via UNC/SMB.
+This tutorial walks you through the deployment wizard in ntkDeploy.
+Desktop and dual-platform deployments use six steps; mobile-only deployments use a shorter five-step flow.
+By the end you will have pushed a configuration artifact to one or more device groups via UNC/SMB or a local path.

 Prerequisites